 Recreation

-We've talked about vet care, dog food and boarding, but what about everyday living?
+We’ve talked about vet care, dog food and boarding, but what about everyday living?
 In my observation, things have changed a little over the years.
-I recall years ago, that it was not very common to see a larger dog as a pet, especially in an apartment or in the city.
-Happily this seems to be an idea of the past.
+I recall years ago that it was not very common to see a larger dog as a pet, especially in an apartment or in the city.
+Happily, this seems to be an idea of the past.
 Because so many more people are making dogs a part of their family, there are plenty of dog-friendly places you can go.

-I can report that there are plenty of Playas Caninas (dog beaches), where you can go with your dog and let her run untethered.
-There is also an abundance of large parques caninos or parques de perros (dog parks).
-They range from smaller private parks dedicated to the residents of an urbanization (residential development), to nice parks big enough for you to get your daily walk in while your pup meets up with his buddies.
-For national parks, it is best to check each park or trail.
-Teide National Park in the Canary Islands prohibits dogs, other than therapy dogs, to protect the fragile ecosystem.
-Other parks have restrictions.
-For example, dogs are allowed in the Sierra Nevada National Park, but not allowed on ski slopes.
-Also, one should be aware that many areas in Spain still have free range livestock grazing with dogs guarding and herding them.
-Those dogs are not required to be restrained while on duty.
-So although it may feel like you and your pups are the only living things around, it's best to keep them on lead to avoid any confrontations.
+For national parks, it is best to check each park or trail individually.
+Teide National Park in the Canary Islands prohibits dogs (other than therapy dogs) to protect the fragile ecosystem.
+Dogs are allowed in the Sierra Nevada National Park, but not on ski slopes.
+Also, be aware that many areas in Spain still have free-range livestock grazing with dogs guarding and herding them — those dogs are not required to be restrained while on duty.
+Keep your pups on lead to avoid any confrontations.

 In public areas, Spain has leash laws in place.
-Also, for certain breeds a muzzle is required in public which I covered in my last post, Relocation Abroad with Pets: Breed Bans & Entry Rules.
+Also, for certain breeds a muzzle is required in public — which I covered in my last post, Relocation Abroad with Pets: Breed Bans & Entry Rules.
 The truth is, outside of big cities, most people are pretty lax when they have a well-behaved dog.
-However, that doesn't mean they won't get fined if the police have a desire to do so.
-This also serves as a heads-up that while you may always use a lead, like we do, don't be surprised if you are walking your dog and another dog approaches off leash.
+However, that doesn’t mean they won’t get fined if the police have a desire to do so.
+This also serves as a heads-up: while you may always use a lead, like we do, don’t be surprised if you are walking your dog and another dog approaches off leash.

 My experience is that Spain, in general, is more dog-friendly in establishments.
 In Malaga and the surrounding area, it is more common for dogs to be allowed on the outside patio or terrace of a café than not.
 Everywhere we have gone with our dogs, we have been met with friendly staff and full water bowls.
 Legally, owners of businesses have the right to allow dogs inside as well.
-I have also seen dogs inside fruterÃas (small shops with fruit and produce), hair salons, local shops and I even saw one in a church!
+I have also seen dogs inside fruterías (small shops with fruit and produce), hair salons, local shops — and I even saw one in a church!

 When traveling, most rail companies allow pets to accompany you for a nominal fee.
 A few airlines in Europe have approved pets in cabin if you purchase them a seat!
 With all the places you can go and ways to get there, I am sure you and your four-legged babies will enjoy your new life abroad!